Skip to Main Content

 PET Imaging Study for Adults with ASD

 This study is designed to look at brain activity using Positron Emission Tomography (PET) in autistic adults.
 PET imaging will be used to measure specific molecules in the brain and to measure synaptic connectivity.
 Scan procedures include the use of a small amount of radiation.
 The study will take place across two or three separate visits (one or two PET scans).
 The first day will consist of a brief physical exam and a 30-minute magnetic resonance imaging (MRI) scan.
 Up to two PET scans can be completed on a single day or different days depending on preference.
-Participants will be compensated $100 for the first day and up to $450 for both PET scans.
+Participants are compensated $100 for the first day and up to $450 for both PET scans.

 Collaborator: Dr. David Matuskey